oceane-sailorin/database-exercises/README.md

 # database-exercises

+### mysql

-list of queries to solve simple problems
+here is a list of queries to solve simple problems